gotoiot/embed-iot-core/README.md

 The platform consists in several sub-application:

-* **BLUE Connection - Beacon Scanner**: An HTTP REST API with beacon packages scanning features, which can reads different beacon types.
+* **BLUE Connection - Beacons Observer**: An HTTP REST API with beacon packages scanning features, which can reads different beacon types.
 By this module you can configure filters, scan time, turn on/off the beacon scanner, and get different beacon-related information like the nearest beacons, the list of beacon read, and many others.
-To get more information, please refer to its [README.md](./backend/README.md) file.
+To get more information, please refer to its [README.md](./beacons-broadcasters/README.md) file.
 * **BLUE Connection - Content Management System**: In progress.
 To get more information, please refer to its [README.md](#) file.
 * **BLUE Connection - HTTP Client**: An HTTP Client that can executes different HTTP Request to Beacon Scanner API.
 There, the user can configure Beacon filters, scan time, turn on/off the scanner and other ones.
+To get more information, please refer to its [README.md](./http-client/README.md) file.
+* **BLUE Connection - Beacons Broadcasters**: A bunch of utilities for different platforms to generate beacon packages from devices like ESP32, Linux Systems or event any compatible smartphone.
-To get more information, please refer to its [README.md](./frontend/README.md) file.
+To get more information, please refer to its [README.md](./beacons-observer/README.md) file.

 In the figure below is a description of the platform modules and how they interact each others.